jmquigley/gadgets/README.md

 The module contains the following widgets (click on each header to see attribute/event details for each):

 ### [Accordion](docs/lib/accordion/Accordion.md)/[AccordionItem](docs/lib/accordion/AccordionItem.md)
+An accordion control contains N number of AccordionItems.
+These items will display/hide the contents of that item when the header of that item is clicked.
+The content of an AccordionItem can be any set of HTML tags.
+The demo application shows a List embedded within the accordion.

 ### [Badge](docs/lib/accordion/Badge.md)
 - A widget that annotates another widget (like a counter)